minetest-mods-camp/arena_lib/DOCS.md

 `arena_lib.enter_editor(sender, mod, arena_name)`

 #### 2.2.2 CLI
 If you don't want to rely on the hotbar, or you want both the editor and the commands via chat, here's how the commands work.
-Note that there actually is another parameter at the end of each of these functions named `in_editor` but, since it's solely used by the editor itself in order to run less checks, I chose to odmit it (it's in `set_spawner` too).
+Note that there actually is another parameter at the end of each of these functions named `in_editor` but, since it's solely used by the editor itself in order to run less checks, I chose to omit it (it's in `set_spawner` too).

 ##### 2.2.2.1 Players management
 `arena_lib.change_players_amount(sender, mod, arena_name, min_players, max_players)` changes the amount of players in a specific arena.
 It also works by specifying only one field (such as `([...] myarena, 3)` or `([...] myarena, nil, 6)`).
 It returns true if it succeeded.